 Jean-Michael Cousteau Resort has made hugely successful advances in eco-tourism.
 It was the first resort in the South Pacific region to recycle paper and plastic – and in the process, it set up a recycling program for the entire town of Savusavu.
 We’ll applaud to that!
 Today, the resort has a reef protection programme, a giant clam-breeding project and an in-house marine biologist.

 The resort has developed “edible landscaping”, meaning that the plants on-site also supply the restaurant with fresh herbs and produce.
 Buildings are tailored to the tropical environment, with sustainable timber construction and roofs thatched from local reeds.
 Oh, and if you’re keen for some spa time, Pure Fiji toiletries are used in the spa, and all water is recycled through lotus-dotted lagoons.

-Though China may not be a place you’d automatically associate with sustainability (or your travel bucket list), Six Senses Qing Cheng Mountain won’t disappoint.
+Though China may not be a place we automatically associates with sustainability, Six Senses Qing Cheng Mountain proves us wrong.
 Located at the picturesque gateway to the majestic Qing Cheng Mountains, it’s a natural paradise.
 In fact, the hotel was created specifically to complement the UNESCO World Heritage & Natural Cultural site near Dujiangyan.